itspixxel/itspixxel/README.md

 - 👋 Hi, I’m @itspixxel
 - 👀 I’m interested in games programming
 - 🌱 I’m currently learning Computer Games Development at Staffordshire University
-- 📫 You can reach me on discord @oPixxie#6635
+- 📫 You can reach me on Discord @oPixxie#6635

 <!---
 itspixxel/itspixxel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.